5 THINGS: on AJA Helo – Review

 On the flip side, if you don’t plan on doing any manipulation of the recorded video, you now have a great looking recorded h.264 that won’t take forever to upload for VOD later.

-I’ve posted some examples of how the recorded image looks below.
+I’ve posted some examples of how the recorded image looks immediately below (click on the resolutions below in the chart).
 You can download ‘em and see how they look.

 |Source||1080p23.98 (ProRes 422 HQ)|